 Chameleons

 Chameleons are unique lizards that live in a variety of climates and locations.
-Half of all chameleon species are from Madagascar and the rest can be found in Madagascar, Africa, the Middle East, Europe, and Asia.
-Chameleons are arboreal and have adapted to live their lives in trees.
-They are carnivores that feed primarily on insects, but some will also eat small reptiles and other vertebrates.
+Half of all the species are from Madagascar and the rest can be found in Africa, the Middle East, Europe, and Asia.

-Chameleons have some amazing physical features.
-Most have eyes that move independently and have a very long projectile tongue.
-Some species can extend their tongue up to twice the length of the body.
-They also have a prehensile tail that helps them climb and balance on branches.
+They have a prehensile tail that helps them climb and balance on branches.
 To aid a life in trees, their hands and feet have fused to be pincer-like which helps them grasp branches.
-Chameleons also have flattened bodies, another adaptation for an arboreal lifestyle.
+These reptiles also have flattened bodies, another adaptation for an arboreal lifestyle.

-Chameleons vary greatly in size, color, and longevity.
-The smallest species is less than two inches long and the largest can be up to thirty inches long.
-They are often colorful lizards and can be green, blue, brown, black, orange, yellow, and other colors.
-Some chameleons change their color which can represent emotions like fear or anger, or it is used as a way to regulate heat.
+They are often colorful lizards and can be green, blue, brown, black, orange, yellow, as well as other colors.
+Some can change their color which can represent emotions like fear or anger, or it is used as a way to regulate heat.
 A few species color change to blend into their surroundings and hide from predators.
-Chameleons live fairly short lives.
-Depending on the species, they can live from a few years up to around ten years.

 Chameleons as Pets

-Pet Chameleon Guide
+Guide

 Care Sheet